 Is Pine good for a table top?

 There is a variety of best woods for table tops, each suited for a different look and purpose.
 Consider your budget and the rest of your interior to decide which will match the best.
 Do you mind wear and tear?
 If not, pine is an affordable option.
-If you want to opt for the hardest material out there, then our experts recommend hickory.
+If you want to opt for the hardest material out there, then I recommend hickory.